Commit451/android-cmake-installer/README.md

 # Example
 This script is currently used in [PixelAdjuster](https://github.com/Commit451/PixelAdjuster) if you want to see a full setup.
 If you are using travis-ci to build, it ships with an older version of `libstdc++6` which does not work with Android CMake, so take a look at the `.travis-ci.yml` script to see the workaround.

+# Official Support
+Hopefully Google will support installing CMake via command line in a more official way at some point.
+Start or follow [this issue](https://code.google.com/p/android/issues/detail?id=221907) if you want to show support for making this happen.

 License
 --------